craigbarnes/dte/README.md

 * `WERROR=1`: Turn all compiler warnings into errors.
 May be useful for running automated tests.
 * `TERMINFO_DISABLE=1`: Use built-in terminal support, instead of linking to the system [terminfo]/curses library.
-The built-in terminal support currently only works with [xterm]-compatible or [ANSI]-compatible terminals but makes it much easier to create a portable, statically linked binary.
+This makes it much easier to build a portable, statically linked binary.
+The built-in terminal support currently works with `tmux`, `screen`, `st`, `rxvt`, `xterm` (and many other `xterm`-compatible terminals) and falls back to pure [ANSI] mode for other terminals.

 Example usage: